-- Each square is 1 byte (8 bits).
-The contents of each square is the 8 bit value which represents a pair of hexadecimal numeric characters in the KMIP key identifier string. - 1656 Every 8th byte of KAD is shaded. - The KAD was populated by converting the rightmost 24 characters (12 character pairs) of the identifier string into bytes of authenticated KAD.
-The remaining characters of the identifier were written to unauthenticated KAD. - 1660 Translating the key identifier to KAD bytes (LTO5).
+Each square is 1 byte (8 bits).
+Each square contains the 8 bit value which represents a pair of hexadecimal numeric characters in the KMIP key identifier string.

+Every 8th byte of KAD is shaded.

+The KAD was populated by converting the rightmost 24 characters (12 character pairs) of the identifier string into bytes of authenticated KAD.
+The remaining characters of the identifier were written to unauthenticated KAD.

+Translating the key identifier to KAD bytes (LTO5).
 The corresponding KAD for use with an LTO5 and later tape cartridge is shown in the following figure.